-Statement on the Better Public Media Trust from the Independent Charities Registration Board
+Statement on The Better Public Trust from the Independent Charities Registration Board

 Published 24 April 2019

-In its decision dated 24 April 2019 the independent Charities Registration Board (the “Board”) has decided to decline the Better Public Media Trust’s (the “Trust”) application to be a registered charity because it does not advance exclusively charitable purposes.
+In its decision dated 24 April 2019 the independent Charities Registration Board (the “Board”) has decided to decline The Better Public Trust’s (the “Trust”) application to be a registered charity because it does not advance exclusively charitable purposes.

 The role of the Board is to maintain the integrity of the Charities Register by ensuring that entities on the Charities Register qualify for registration.